niplav/site/range_and_forecasting_accuracy.md

-For Metaculus, the slope off the linear regression is approximately `$-5*10^{-6}$`, compared that with `$1*10^{-5}$` for the slope for the linear regression between forecasts – the slope is less steep, but also negative.
+For Metaculus, the slope off the linear regression is approximately `$-5*10^{-6}$`, compared that with `$1*10^{-5}$` for the slope for the linear regression between forecasts—the slope is less steep, but also negative.
 For PredictionBook, the slope of the linear regression is `$-2*10^{-5}$`, compared with `$-8*10^{-6}$` for the data between forecasts, which is slightly steeper.